 For example, the experience wasn’t just ‘perfect’, but it had ‘great communication’, ‘took longer than expected but loved the result’, etc… those tell the truth!

-Step 4: Interview & Hire a WordPress Developer
+Step 4: Interview & Hire a Website Person

 Here are the questions and considerations that I strongly recommend.